Is a Career in Marketing Right for You? 9 Signs the Answer is ‘Yes’

 2. You Can Analyze Trends

 It’s not enough to be creative if you have a career in advertising.
-You also have to make use of your more mathematical brain to understand what the numbers tell you.
-For instance, social media platforms can show you how many people you reach every day and how many people actively engage with your content.
+It would help if you also used your more mathematical brain to understand what the numbers tell you.
+For instance, social media platforms can show how many people you reach daily and how many people actively engage with your content.

-As the marketer, it’s your responsibility to connect these numbers with certain advertising campaigns’ effectiveness.
+As the marketer, it’s your responsibility to correlate these numbers with the effectiveness of certain advertising campaigns.
 Does posting more videos increase user engagement and lead to more customers visiting your site?

 3. You Never Stop Learning

 Their mindset only limits a person.
 The marketing field is constantly changing as technology keeps advancing.
-What works a few months ago may no longer work today.
+What worked a few months ago may no longer work today.

 Are you ready to face this challenge and keep learning how to engage your audience?
 It’s not enough to have a formulaic approach to your marketing strategies.
 You have to be open to learning new things and applying that knowledge to how you reach the crowd.